lucyshallyne/Movebank-Data-Analysis/README.md

-# Describe: Animal Tracking Data Analysis
+# Movebank-Data-Analysis: Animal Tracking Data Analysis

 ## 🚀 Project Overview
 `Describe` is a **Python-based data analysis and visualization project** focused on animal movement tracking.
 The project demonstrates **how to download, clean, and analyze datasets**, producing meaningful insights and visualizations using Python libraries.